ridleytech/blockchain-realestate/README_BEDROCK.md

 - Open a property page and use the "Ask about this property" widget.
 - RAG active => answer plus Sources list.

+## ✅ Testing Checklist (QA)

+- Login and obtain a valid JWT; verify `/api/ai/ask` rejects missing/invalid tokens.
+- With `KNOWLEDGE_BASE_ID` unset, ask: "Summarize the property" → Should answer without citations (fallback mode).
+- Set `KNOWLEDGE_BASE_ID`, sync KB, ask: "Summarize key risks and recent maintenance" → Should include citations referencing the property’s S3 docs.
+- Ask about roof status → Expect references to `roof-status.txt` or related.
+- Ask about flood/storm risk → Expect references to `flood-storm-risk.txt`.
+- Exceed 10 requests/min from one IP → Expect rate limit error.
+- Trigger guardrails (e.g., request financial advice) when enabled → Response should be filtered/redirected.

+## 📎 DocType → Example Questions

+- disclosure-YYYY.txt
+  - "Any known material issues disclosed?"
+- inspection-summary.txt
+  - "What did the last inspection find?"
+- neighborhood-overview.md
+  - "How are schools and amenities nearby?"
+- appraisal-summary.txt
+  - "What’s the appraised value and key adjustments?"
+- comps-overview.md
+  - "What recent sales support this price?"
+- maintenance-log-YYYY.md
+  - "What maintenance was done recently and what’s upcoming?"
+- roof-status.txt
+  - "What’s the roof condition and remaining life?"
+- pest-inspection-summary.txt
+  - "Any termite or pest activity noted?"
+- hvac-overview.txt
+  - "What HVAC systems are installed and when were they serviced?"
+- energy-efficiency.md
+  - "Typical utilities and efficiency features?"
+- insurance-notes.md
+  - "Any special considerations for insurance underwriting?"
+- flood-storm-risk.txt
+  - "Is the property in a flood zone or high storm-risk area?"
+- permits-renovations.md
+  - "What renovations were permitted and when?"
+- safety-checklist.txt
+  - "Any safety concerns or checklist highlights?"
+- seasonal-maintenance-plan.md
+  - "What maintenance is recommended each season?"
+- photo-captions.md
+  - "Which photos show roof/pool/view?"

 ## ⚙️ Behavior, Tuning, and Safety

 - RAG Toggle: If `KNOWLEDGE_BASE_ID` is set, retrieval happens; otherwise prompt-only mode.